auth0/docs/articles/quickstart/spa/vuejs/02-calling-an-api.md

 ## Call the API Using an Access Token

-The frontend Vue.js application should be modified to include a page that calls the API using an access token.
-Similar to the previous tutorial, this includes modifying the Vue router and adding a new view with a button that calls the API.
+Modify the frontend Vue.js application to include a page that calls the API using an access token.
+Like the previous tutorial, you'll need to change the Vue router and add a new view with a button that calls the API.

 ### Install the Axios package